dfds/dojo/workshops/git-github-deep-dive/katas/3/kata/README.md

 ```

 ### 5. Rollback our commit to undo changes
-Rollback the last commit we applied to `playing-with-files` in order to undo changes:
+Rollback the initial commit we applied to `playing-with-files` in order to undo changes:

 ```
-git reset --soft HEAD
+git update-ref -d HEAD
 ```

+***Note*** <br/>
+The above command we are using is ONLY for the initial commit (also called the root commit).
+If you are working on a branch with an existing commit history the correct way to achieve this would be via `git reset --soft HEAD~1`.
+However in newly created repositories this command will not work thus we are forced to use `git update-ref -d HEAD` which essentially deletes the branch and recreates it.

 ### 6. Unstage our changes from the index
 Once we have succesfully reset the "tip" of our `playing-with-files` repository we can safely remove file(s) from the index so we don't add them in future commits:

 ```
-git reset HEAD text.txt
+git rm text.txt --cached
 ```

 ## Want to help make our training material better?